DAF201/2022_fall_school_garbage/Logic.md

 induction:
 * BASIS STEP: P(1) holds
 * INDUCTIVE STEP: Assume P(1) ∧ P(2) ∧∙∙∙ ∧ P(k) holds for an arbitrary integer k, and show that P(k + 1) must also hold.

+We will have then shown by strong induction that for every positive integer n, P(n) holds, i.e., we can reach the nth rung of the ladder.

+## Differene between mathemaatical induction and strong induction

+Example: Suppose we can reach the first and second rungs of an infinite ladder, and we know that if we can reach a rung, then we can reach two rungs higher.
+Prove that we can reach every rung

+Solution: Prove the result using mathematical induction.

+BASIS STEP:

+We can reach the first step.

+ATTEMPTED INDUCTIVE STEP:

+The inductive hypothesis is that we can reach the $k^{th}$ rung.

+However, assuming that we have reached the $k^{th}$ rung, we know how to reach the $(k+2)^{nd}$ rung, but we don’t know how to reach the $(k + 1)^{st}$ rung.

+Hence we cannot conclude that if we have reached the kth rung we can reach the reach the $(k + 1)^{st}$ rung as well.

+Solution: Prove the result using strong induction.

+Basis step:

+> we can reach the first step

+inductive step:

+> The inductive hypothesis is that we can reach the first k rungs, for any k ≥ 2
+>
+> Once we have reached the $(k−1)^{st}$ rung, we can reach two rungs higher i.e. we can reach the $(k+1)^{st}$ rung.

+Hence, we can reach all rungs of the ladder.

+## Which Form of Induction Should Be Used

+* We can always use strong induction instead of  mathematical induction.
+But there is no reason to use it if it is simpler to use mathematical induction

+> you should use mathematical induction when it is straightforward to prove that P(k) → P(k + 1) is true for all positive integers k

+* Use strong induction, and not mathematical induction, when you see how to prove that P(k + 1) is true from the assumption that P(j) is true for all positive integers j not exceeding k, but you cannot see how to prove that P(k + 1) follows from just P(k)

+* However, as already mentioned, in theory any result that can be proved by mathematical induction can be proved by strong induction and vice versa

+## Completion of the proof of the Fundamental Theorem of Arithmetic

+Example: Show that if n is an integer greater than 1, then n can be written as the product of primes.

+Solution:

+let P(n) be the proposition that n can be written as a product of primees

+Basis step:

+> P(2) is true since 2 itself is a prime

+Inductive step:

+> The inductive hypothesis P(j) is true for all integers j with 2 <= j <= k.
+To show that P(k+1) must be true under this assumeption, two cases need to be considered
+>
+> - if k+1 is prime, then P(k+1) is true
+> - Otherwise, k+1 is composite and can be written as product of two positive integers a and b with $2 <= a <= b < k+1$.
+By the inductive hypothesis a and b can be written as the product of primes and therefore k + 1 can also be written as the product of those primes.

+Hence, it has been shown that every integer greater than 1 can be written as the product of primes.

+## Proving a result using Strong Induction